Elquintas/conversational_teddy/README.md

 ## How to Use

-First, do not forget to export the path to the config file:
+Export the path to the config file:

 ```sh
 export CONFIG_PATH=$(pwd)/config/config.yaml